ironclock/Interactive-Lab-Hub/Lab 1/README.md

 ![storyboardLab1](https://github.com/RachMink/Interactive-Lab-Hub/assets/82296790/0ec6e1f9-5d0a-43aa-8689-99b8e9281134)

-**this storyboard was made using Dall-E and Jon Caceres's amazing Photoshop skills
+**This storyboard was made using Dall-E and Jon Caceres's amazing Photoshop skills**

 Present your ideas to the other people in your breakout room (or in small groups).
 You can just get feedback from one another or you can work together on the other parts of the lab.

 \*\***Summarize feedback you got here.**\*\*
-- What about making some sort of reminder to go back to the oven if the food needs basting or rotation?
+- What about making some sort of reminder to go back to the oven if the food needs basting, rotating, or flipping?
-- What happens if you're not paying attention to the screen??
+- What happens if you're not paying attention to the screen?
-- This would be good for people who are hard of hearing - in case they dont hear timers, it requires very little attention to remember to go back to the oven
+- This would be good for people who are hard of hearing - in case they dont hear timers, it requires very little attention to remember to go back to the oven.

 ## Part B. Act out the Interaction